 - EHR helps healthcare providers see health charts, so coordination among specialists can quickly improve patients’ well-being and the organization’s reputation.

-- Patient portal added EHR & mobile application facilitates patients to monitor health progress report remotely.
+- Patient portal added EHR & mobile application facilitates patients to monitor health progress reports remotely.

 - With EHR-generated prescriptions, faster availability of medicine through e-Prescription.